 - Time: allergy shots require a major time commitment.
 The duration is typically 3-5 years, and the shots often require brief clinic visits every 2-4 weeks.

 - Cost: may vary depending on your state and insurance coverage

 Immunotherapy for children is effective and well tolerated.
 It prevents the onset of new allergies.
 Allergy shots are the only treatment that prevents the progression from allergic rhinitis to asthma.

-Yes, there are FDA-approved tablets with ragweed and grass pollens.
-They have a black box warning and require an epinephrine prescription.
+Yes, there are FDA-approved tablets with ragweed pollen, grass pollen, and dust mite.
+They have a black box warning about dangerous allergic reactions and require an epinephrine prescription.

 Allergy shots are never appropriate for food allergies.
-However, it is common to use extracts to test for food allergies so the child or adult can avoid those foods.
+However, it is common to use extracts to test for food allergies.

 Allergy Immunotherapy, Allergy Shots.
 ACAAI.

 Allergy Relief for Your Child - FDA Consumer Info.